ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-ca.md

 ### My game is not on the supported protocol list, what can I do?

 You can propose your need on our [infrastructure solutions roadmap on GitHub](https://github.com/orgs/ovh/projects/16/views/14).
-This will help us to decide on prioritisation between next features to be developed.
+This will help us to decide on prioritisation of the next features to be developed.

 ### While having configured my game with appropriate ports and default policy to drop, I still receive attacks that are impacting my game server.
 What to do?